IHTSDO/snomed-template-service/README.md

 ## Setup

-Snomed Template Service application needs to connect to the TermServer for querying SNOMED CT concepts.
-The {{**terminologyserver.urll**}} parameter is used to configure this.
+The service needs to connect to the Snowstorm terminology server for querying SNOMED CT concepts.
+The {{**terminologyserver.url**}} parameter is used to configure this.

 To improve performance the templates are cached. **POST /templates/reload** will clear all caches and should be used when new templates are created/ added to **snomed-templates** store.
 The snomed-templates store is configured via {{**templateStorePath**}} parameter.